Doing Business in Turkey

 Turkey is the sixteenth world largest Economy.

-- Turkey has a total population of 78 millions of people (24 millions of people
+- Turkey has a total population of 78 millions of people (24 millions of people are active).

 - Area: 783,562.38 square kilometres